10 Snakes With Special Snouts For Digging

 A harmless snake which poses no threat to humans.
 The clue is in the name, as this southern African snake has a narrow snout specialised for digging.

-Mozambique shovel snouts (Prosynma janii) prefer to stay in the upper layer of soils, rather than burrowing deep into the Earth’s fiery mantle.
+Mozambique shovel snouts (Prosymna janii) prefer to stay in the upper layer of soils, rather than burrowing deep into the Earth’s fiery mantle.
 But this is more than sufficient to hide them away.
-This species measures just 25cm, and mainly preys on reptile eggs.
+This species measures just 25-30cm, and preys mainly on reptile eggs.
 They’re based in southern Mozambique and eastern South Africa, but they’re hard to find even on the most dedicated reptile hunt.

 9 Colombian earth snake